Catalog of medicines. Interaction with other drugs

 Hypersensitivity; children's age (up to 3 months).

-With caution - pregnancy, lactation.
+With caution - pregnancy, lactation period.

 Side effects